mrc-ide/didehpc/README.md

 * Need a reminder?
 There is a [quickstart guide](https://mrc-ide.github.io/didehpc/vignettes/quickstart.html) which is much shorter and will be quicker to glance through.
 * Trying to install packages on the cluster?
 Check the [packages vignette](https://mrc-ide.github.io/didehpc/vignettes/packages.html) for ways of controlling this.
 * Having problems?
 Check the [troubleshooting guide](https://mrc-ide.github.io/didehpc/vignettes/troubleshooting.html).
 * Lots of small jobs to run?
-Consider using. [workers](https://mrc-ide.github.io/didehpc/vignettes/workers.html)
+Consider using [workers](https://mrc-ide.github.io/didehpc/vignettes/workers.html) for a fast queue over several cluster nodes.

 ## Issues